 “Continuing to research and invest in new drugs will ultimately cut down the risk of complications of diabetes, which in turn will reduce the need to spend on complications."

 “If you are worried about potentially having or being at risk of developing Diabetes – and research suggest over 500,000 of us are undiagnosed but living with the condition – then please visit your GP for simple glucose tests and for tailored advice on how to proactively tackle this life changing condition.”

 Five ways to spot the signs of type 2 diabetes:

 1. Night time Hunger

-Poor sleep hygiene is a trait of many parents like me, but it’s not always our children and little ‘sleep thieves’ that cause us to miss out on quality sleep each night.
-There are many reasons why we cannot get a restful sleep but waking up starving in the middle of the night with no energy could also be an indication of type 2 diabetes.
+There are many reasons why we might not be able to get a restful sleep but waking up starving in the middle of the night with no energy could also be an indication of type 2 diabetes.

-I hear the stories of my friends who have type 2 diabetes or pre-diabetes and they wake up during the early hours feeling ravenous.
+I hear stories from many of my patients who have type 2 diabetes or pre-diabetes and they wake up during the early hours feeling ravenous.
 A tendency that often leads to the kitchen to snack or raid the fridge to satisfy night-time hunger.
 Neither are habits that are good for your health.

 A smart tip to combat this dawn phenomenon is to eat a bedtime snack.
 Try a high-fibre, low-fat option, like whole-wheat crackers with cheese, an apple with peanut butter, baby carrots, cherry tomatoes, cucumber slices or a handful of nuts are all good choices.
 These foods will keep your blood sugar steady and keep you feeling full for longer overnight.
 Otherwise, your blood sugar may continue to crash overnight, and you'll potentially get stuck in the same cycle of waking, feeling hungry and wanting to eat again.